swoodslack/snotes/README.md

 # Snotes
 A partly useful notes application written for Slack.
 The idea is to turn notes into follow-up actions so tasks/decisions/insights written in Slack are easier to track and action as a team.

-Write this in a Slack message:
+Write this in a Slack message...

 Actions from today's meeting:
 - @wood You need to do lots of things
 - #hermes-decisions We decided it's time to release the product today